What is a good example of a conceptual framework?

 Dependent variable: student learning outcomes, such as test scores, GPAs, or exam results

-This step is where researchers actually develop their hypothesis.
-They will predict how the independent variable will impact the dependent variable based on their knowledge of the field and their intuition.
+This is where researchers develop their hypothesis, predicting how the independent variable will impact the dependent variable based on their knowledge of the field and their intuition.

-With a hypothesis formed, researchers can more accurately determine what data to collect and how to analyze it.
-They will then visualize their hypothesis by creating a diagram.
-This visualization will serve as a framework to help guide their research.
+With a hypothesis formed, researchers can determine what data to collect and how to analyze it.
+They then visualize the hypothesis as a diagram, which serves as the framework guiding their research.

 The diagrams for our examples might be used as follows:

 The independent and dependent variables are only part of the equation.
-Moderating, mediating, and control variables are also important parts of a well-designed study.
-These variables can impact the relationship between the two main variables and must be accounted for.
+Moderating, mediating, and control variables can affect the relationship between the two main variables, so a well-designed study accounts for them too.

 A moderating variable is one that can change how the independent variable affects the dependent variable.
 A mediating variable explains the relationship between the two.
 Control variables are kept the same to eliminate their impact on the results.
 Examples of each are given below: